 - Via Trinity Railway Express (TRE) to Fort Worth ITC Station, then the T's Safari Shuttle

 - Note: Last eastbound TRE train to Dallas Union Station departs ITC Station at 9:54 p.m. on Saturdays.

 - Via DART Rail Green Line to Trinity Mills Station, then DCTA A-train to Downtown Denton Transit Center.
-Board DCTA Connect Route 6, then a short walk to the fairgrounds
+Board the free Mean Green Game Day Shuttle from the DDTC.

 There's lots to see and do when you ride DART.